Displaying 63 total results.

 On this web page, you will find fact sheets that summarize national suicide statistics based on data from the National Center for Health Statistics, part of the Centers for Disease Control and Prevention.
 Some fact sheets present general overviews, while others focus on suicide statistics among specific groups and on topics such as risk factors for suicide and traumatic brain injury.

-Family coping and resiliency: Suicide prevention training tip card - U.S. Department of Defense, U.S. Army, Army Public Health Center (DoD)
+Family coping and resiliency: Suicide prevention training tip card - U.S. Army, Army Public Health Center (USA, APHC)

 This tip card addresses stressors facing Army families and provides coping tips and strategies to build resilience for soldiers, adolescents, and children.